GMO (genetically modified organisms) in Croatia: Guide for 2024

-GMO is relatively new, so much so that there isn’t any definitive consensus on whether they are the cause of health problems.
+GMO is still relatively new, so there isn’t any definitive consensus on whether they are the cause of health problems.

-However, some research has shown that genetically-modified products can cause or lead to allergic reactions, cancer, antibacterial resistance, and gene transfer.
+However, some research has shown that genetically-modified products may cause or lead to allergic reactions, cancer, antibacterial resistance, and gene transfer.

-There are also concerns about the effects they have on the environment, since they inevitably cross-breed and introduce non-natural elements into nature affecting how the food chain functions.
+There are also concerns about the effects they have on the environment.
+They inevitably cross-breed and introduce non-natural elements into nature, affecting how the food chain functions.

-This new law was implemented to align Croatian legislation with EU directives, however it did not lead to any significant changes in the regulation of genetically-modified organisms (called “genetski modificirani organizmi”) in Croatian.
+This law was implemented to align Croatian legislation with EU directives.
+However, it did not lead to any significant changes in the regulation of genetically-modified organisms.

 The EU leaves GMO-related decisions to the discretion of its members.
 Every EU member country has the right to decide for itself whether to import and grow genetically-modified products as well as how much is allowed and how they should be labeled.